Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data: Introduction

 \section{Introduction}

 Binary stellar systems consist of two stars orbiting a common center of mass bound by their mutual gravitational attraction~\citep{Shu1982book}.
 When the component stars eclipse each other from our line of sight, resulting in observable dips in brightness, they are called eclipsing binaries (EBs).
-Morphologically, these systems are classified into detached (D), semi-detached (SD) or overcontact (OC) stars depending on the amount of mass and energy transfer between the component stars, which is determined by the extent to which their Roche lobes are filled~\citep{SHORE200377}.
-The latter two, together with ellipsoidal binaries (ELV), where light variation occurs due to tidal deformations, are termed close binary systems.
-The strong interactions between the components in close binaries result in deviations from periodicity causing unequal maxima and varying eclipse times, which are indicative of rich nonlinear dynamics in such systems~\citep{milone1968peculiar,knote2022characteristics,tran2013anticorrelated, George2020a}.
+Morphologically, these stars are classified into detached (D), semi-detached (SD) or overcontact (OC) stars depending on the amount of mass and energy transfer between the component stars, which is determined by the extent to which their Roche lobes are filled~\citep{SHORE200377}.
+The latter two, together with ellipsoidal binaries (ELV), where tidal deformations also contribute to variability, are termed as close binary stars.
+The strong interactions between the components in close binaries result in deviations from periodicity causing unequal maxima and varying eclipse times, which are indicative of rich nonlinear dynamics in such stars~\citep{milone1968peculiar,knote2022characteristics,tran2013anticorrelated, George2020a}.